- Gender and Relationships»

 - Relationship Problems & Advice

-In a June 2013 interview, Tina Campbell disclosed to Ebony Magazine about infidelity within her marriage.
+In a June 2013 interview, Tina Campbell disclosed infidelity within her marriage to Ebony Magazine.

 She detailed her feelings about “trying to stab her husband” and cutting him with words to make him feel inferior.